Covariant Hamiltonian representation of Noether's theorem and its application to SU(N) gauge theories: Example 1: U gauge theory

 In order to derive the conserved Noether current which is associated with the symmetry transformation~(\ref{eq:u1-fini}), we first set up the generating function of the \emph{infinitesimal} canonical transformation corresponding to~(\ref{gen-erwet}) by letting $\Lambda\to\epsilon\Lambda$ and expanding the exponential function up to the linear term in $\epsilon$

 According to Noether's theorem~(\ref{div-g}), the expression in brackets represents the conserved Noether current $j^{\mu}(x)$

 As the system's symmetry transformation~(\ref{eq:u1-fini}) holds for \emph{arbitrary} differentiable functions $\Lambda=\Lambda(x)$, the Noether current~(\ref{eq:noether-gaugetra}) must be conserved for all $\Lambda(x)$.
-The divergence of $j^{\mu}(x)$ is given by
+The divergence of $j^{\mu}(x)$ is given by:

 With $\Lambda(x)$ an \emph{arbitrary} function of space-time, the divergence of $j^{\mu}(x)$ vanishes if and only if the three terms associated with $\Lambda(x)$ and its derivatives in Eq.~(\ref{eq:noether-current}) separately vanish.
-This means in particular that the first component $j^{\mu}_{1}$ of the Noether current
+This means in particular that the term $j^{\alpha}_{1}$ proportional to $\Lambda$ of the divergence~(\ref{eq:noether-current}) of the Noether current is separately conserved